tunahanpnr/sourcecode-indexer-apache-solr/README.md

 ```

 If you don't want to run indexer, just delete the indexer part from docker-compose.

+If you want to add more repo to index, you have to write these to indexer/Dockerfile.
+It is just indexing maven repo for now (because others have much bigger sizes, and it slows the process if you just want to try).

 ## Load Indexed Core
 After the running application, you can load your dump data.